-- Alberta Agriculture and Forestry is moving to a five level colour-coded system for putting on fire bans in the Forest Protection Area (FPA) of Alberta.
+Alberta Agriculture and Forestry has a five level colour-coded system for putting on fire bans in the Forest Protection Area (FPA) of Alberta.
+The system increases efficiency in applying fire use restrictions during increasing fire hazard.
+It also provides more advanced warning about possible impacts on burning and campfires.
+The intent is to provide a consistent system.

 Fire permits may be suspended or cancelled and no new fire permits will be issued.
 If the situation continues to worsen, Alberta Agriculture and Forestry will put on a fire ban.

-The fire hazard has reached such extreme levels that portions of the forest are closed and no access is permitted for public safety concerns.
+The fire danger has reached such extreme levels that portions of the forest are closed and no access is permitted for public safety concerns.